GA-SF-ADI/adi-2-resources/week-7-networking/31-monday-JSON/lessons/gson-lesson/readme.md

 ```
 > Solution: Its a model for a sample product item from project 2.
 Each of the variables would represent a column in your PRODUCT_TABLE.

 > Check: Split into groups and discuss what is the type for each of the fields!
-For example, "available" is a boolean!
+For example, "available" is a boolean! ( 4 min )

 Look at the JSON object itself because we, as humans, can see that